-Under Devices and in the Recording section, make sure that Device is showing Line (2 - USB AUDIO CODEC) and that Channels is showing 2 (Stereo).
+Under Devices and in the Recording section, make sure that Device is showing Line (2 -USB AUDIO CODEC) and that Channels is showing 2 (Stereo).
 Your playback device can remain the default when using headphones to monitor your recording session.
-Leave Audacity Preferences still open for the time being as we need to make one more change in a minute.
+Leave the Audacity Preferences open for the time being as we need to make one more change in a minute.